-4.1.9. "kid" (Key ID) Header Parameter
+4.1.9. "x5t" (X.509 Certificate SHA-1 Thumbprint) Header Parameter

-This parameter has the same meaning, syntax, and processing rules as the kid Header Parameter defined in Section 4.1.7 of [JWS], except that the key hint references the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.
-This parameter allows originators to explicitly signal a change of key to JWE recipients.
+This parameter has the same meaning, syntax, and processing rules as the x5t Header Parameter defined in Section 4.1.7 of [JWS], except that certificate referenced by the thumbprint contains the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.